 Discretionary Housing Payments.
 Source: Wakefield Council

 In October 2016 there were 59 households affected by the overall Benefit Cap of £500 per week for couples and lone parents and £350 per week for single people without children.
 From 7th November 2016 the cap has been lowered to £384.62 per week for couples and lone parents, and £257.69 per week for single people without children.
-The change has meant that in January 2017 the number of households affected by the benefit cap had risen to 322.
+Click here for a breakdown of the latest Benefit Cap data.

 Council Tax Support